Study of phase transition of Potts model with Domain Adversarial Neural Network: Results

 \subsection{The DANN results of q=5, 7, 10}

-From the results of the two dimensional $3$-state Potts model, it is successfully demonstrated the DANN can be applied to many-body systems.
-For different $q$-states, the Potts model has different properties of phase transition and critical temperatures.
+From the results of the two dimensional $3$- and $4$-state Potts model, it is successfully demonstrated the DANN can be applied to many-body systems.
+For models with different $q$, the Potts model has different properties of phase transition and critical temperatures.
 In order to make a more thorough analysis, we choose the $5$-, $7$- and $10$-state Potts model additionally, and the DANN results are shown in Fig.~\ref{fig:q7q10}.

-As the average probability $P_0$ of $q=5,7$ and $10$ shown in Fig.~\ref{Fig.q5.1}, \ref{Fig.q7.1} and \ref{Fig.q10.1}, we can clearly see that as $q$ increases, the transition is becoming increasingly abrupt near the critical temperature, and the phase transition part is getting steeper.
-Compared with the continuous phase transition of $q=3$ in Fig.~\ref{Fig.q3.3}, it is obvious that the values of $P_0$ are distributed very discretely in the phase transition region from states $q=5$ to $10$.
-In particular, for $q = 10$, the probability of belonging to ``0'' breaks almost immediately by classification near the critical temperature.
-This corresponds to the theoretical phase transition properties of the $q$- state Potts model: The phase transition is continuous for $1 \le q \le 4$ as the second-order phase transition and discontinuous for $q>4$ as the first-order phase transition \cite{wu1982potts,baxter1973potts}.
+As the average probability $P_0$ of $q=5,7$ and $10$ shown in Fig.~\ref{Fig.q5.1}, \ref{Fig.q7.1} and \ref{Fig.q10.1}, we can clearly see that as $q$ increases, the transition is becoming increasingly abrupt near the critical temperature with a jump, in accordance with the theoretical predictions: the phase transition is continuous for $ q \leq 4$ and discontinuous for $q>4$ \cite{wu1982potts,baxter1973potts}.
+The presence of a sudden numerical jump is an indication of the nature of phase transition, and a more thorough discussion is presented in Section~\ref{sec:det_trans}.

 Fig.~\ref{Fig.q5.2}, \ref{Fig.q7.2} and \ref{Fig.q10.2} show the extrapolation of the critical temperatures to the infinite system for $q=5,7$ and $10$.
-The obtained infinite size temperatures are summarized in Table.~\ref{tab:Numerical results}, on the one hand they are all comparable to the theoretical results.
-On the other, we can find $T_{c, q}^\infty$ is more accurate for large $q$.
+The obtained infinite size temperatures are summarized in Table.~\ref{tab:NumericalResults}, and they are all comparable with the theoretical results.
+We have found, that $T_{c, q}^\infty$ is more accurate for large $q$.
 In particular, the fitting curve of five different lattice sizes is almost a straight line to $y$ axis with $q = 10$ in Fig.~\ref{Fig.q10.2}.